xrdocs/ncs5500/_tutorials/2020-04-14-bgp-evpn-and-l3vpn-interworking.md

       Received Label 24009, Second Label 24010
-      Origin IGP, localpref 100, valid, internal, not-in-vrf Received Path ID 0, Local Path ID 0, version 0 Extended community: Flags 0x1e: SoO:2.2.2.2:10 0x060e:0000.0000.000a RT:10:10 RT:1001:11
+      Origin IGP, localpref 100, valid, internal, not-in-vrf Received Path ID 0, Local Path ID 0, version 0 Extended community: Flags 0x1e: SoO:2.2.2.2:10 0x060e:0000.0000.000a <mark>RT:10:10</mark> RT:1001:11
-      Originator: 2.2.2.2, Cluster list: 7.7.7.7
+      <mark>Originator: 2.2.2.2</mark>, Cluster list: 7.7.7.7
       EVPN ESI: 0000.0000.0000.0000.0000
 RP/0/RP0/CPU0:DCI-1#
       </code>
       </pre>
       </div>

-Above output verifies the evpn host routes are learnt for VRF 10 and control-plane verifies that these routes have route-target (RT) as 10:10 as advertised by Leafs.
-PE-1 was configured with RT 110:110.
-The routing table on DCI for vrf 10 also shows the route learnt from PE-1 that was advertised by vpnv4 address-family with route-target 110:110.
+Above output verifies the EVPN host routes are learnt for VRF 10 and control-plane verifies that these routes have route-target 10:10 as advertised by Leafs.
+PE-1 was configured with route-target 110:110.
+The routing table on DCI for VRF 10 also shows the route learnt from PE-1.
+This route is advertised by vpnv4 address-family with route-target 110:110.
 As DCI has reachability to both the EVPN as well as the L3VPN domains, lets now configure the EVPN and L3VPN interworking on DCI for end-to-end Leafs and PE-1 reachability.

 ### Task 4: Configure BGP EVPN and L3VPN interworking